gosu-lang/gradle-gosu-plugin/README.md

 A Gradle plugin, similar to the groovy and scala plugins for Gradle.

-Specifically, this adds compileGosu and compileTestGosu tasks.
-These tasks are dependent on the compileJava and compileTestJava tasks, respectively.
+Specifically, this adds `compileGosu` and `compileTestGosu` tasks.
+These tasks are dependent on the `compileJava` and `compileTestJava` tasks, respectively.
+A `gosudoc` task is also created.

 Java 8 is required, as is Gosu version 1.13.9+ or 1.14.2+.
 Gosu 1.14 and 1.14.1 are not supported.

+As of this release, the plugin supports Gradle's [Configuration Cache](https://docs.gradle.org/current/userguide/configuration_cache.html).
+However, **the plugin now requires Gradle 8.8 or higher**.

 Build status: [![Circle CI](https://circleci.com/gh/gosu-lang/gradle-gosu-plugin/tree/main.svg?style=svg)](https://circleci.com/gh/gosu-lang/gradle-gosu-plugin/tree/main)